Stator

-The stator is the stationary part of a rotary system, found in electric generators, electric motors, sirens, mud motors or biological rotors.
-Energy flows through a stator to or from the rotating component of the system.
+The stator is the stationary part of a rotary system, found in electric generators, electric motors, sirens, mud motors, or biological rotors (such as bacterial flagella or ATP synthase).
+Energy flows through a stator to or from the rotating component of the system, the rotor.
 In an electric motor, the stator provides a magnetic field that drives the rotating armature; in a generator, the stator converts the rotating magnetic field to electric current.
 In fluid powered devices, the stator guides the flow of fluid to or from the rotating part of the system.

 Design

 Motor stators are made either from iron/steel or from a printed circuit board (PCB).
 Originally applied to low-power applications, PCB stators can be lighter, smaller, and less noisy.